tdgrant1/denss/README.md

 Electron density maps are written in Xplor ASCII text format.
 These files can be opened directly in some visualization programs such as Chimera and PyMOL.
+In particular, the PyMOL "volume" function is well suited for displaying these maps with density information displayed as varying color and opacity.
 Maps can be converted to other formats using tools such as the Situs map2map tool.

 Output files include: